CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

     ![Alt text](images/doc51.png)

 1. Chat with the bot and check its working state.

 ## Review

-In this lab, you have accomplished the following:
+In this lab, you have uploaded your own data and interacted with Azure OpenAI ChatGPT LLM using webapp.

-* How to leverage the ChatGPT LLM to extract a concise summary from your own document repository using OpenAI.
+### You have successfully completed the lab